-- A. Personal Protective Equipment
+A. Personal Protective Equipment

-- 1. Subcontractors shall supply their personnel with the appropriate personal protective equipment that meets the safety requirements required by law, outlined by federal, state/provincial and local safety laws, rules and regulations in accordance with risk assessments.

-- 2. The following minimum levels of personal protective equipment are mandatory on all JC construction sites without exception:

-- a.
-Hard hats

-- b.
-Eye protection with side shields

-- c.
-Hard-soled work boots with leather uppers and protective toe cap
+- 1. Subcontractors shall supply their personnel with the appropriate personal protective equipment that meets the safety requirements required by law, outlined by federal, state/provincial and local safety laws, rules and regulations. - 2.
+The following minimum levels of personal protective equipment are mandatory on all JC construction sites without exception: - a.
+Hard hats - b.
+Eye protection with side shields - c.
+Hard-soled work boots with leather uppers - 3.
+Shorts, tennis shoes and tank tops are prohibited on all JC construction sites.

-- d.
-Appropriate Gloves